 Fighting for animal liberation and an end to speciesism

-The most recent bourguignons I have cooked was all served with mashed potatoes and carrots on the side.
+The most recent bourguignons I have cooked were all served with mashed potatoes and carrots on the side.
 Most recent bourguignons of mine was a delicious fried tempeh triangles bourguignon and one of the originals was white chestnut ball bourguignon.
 I use two varieties of mushrooms for contrast e.g., Portobello and button mushrooms.
-Shitake or white capped mushrooms also if you choose to.
+Shitake or button mushrooms if you choose to.
 The herb most associated with bourguignon is thyme.
 The red wine is vegan friendly.
-Guar bulks.
-I use tapioca for the same effect.
+Guar bulks up.
+Tapioca has the same effect.
 I use small minced onions for flavour.
-One of the best bourguignons I have ever made was with baby beets.
-So it’s not ‘Beef Bourguinon’ we’re after but ‘Beet Bourguignon’ wins the day.
-Other ingredients that can be used are: tofu, young jackfruit, gluten, french escallots or shallots, garlic, vegan beef stock, abit of flour and tapioca starch.
+One of the best bourguignons I have tasted was with baby beets.
+So it’s not ‘Beef Bourguignon’ we’re after but ‘Beet Bourguignon’ wins the day.
+Other ingredients can be used such as: tofu, young jackfruit, gluten, french escallots or shallots, garlic, vegan beef stock, flour and tapioca starch.

 Please visit this webpage to subscribe to ARZone podcasts using iTunes